ntl/orchestra/README.md

 end
 ```

 The third is a minor variation of the second.
-The only difference is that the operation will always return `true`. `finally` makes sense for operations that perform side effects (e.g. Command objects), wherease `result` will make sense for queries.
+The only difference is that the operation will always return `true`. `finally` makes sense for operations that perform side effects (e.g. Command objects), whereas `result` will make sense for queries.

 ```ruby
 Orchestra::Operation.new do